Financial-Times/concept-ingester/README.md

 ##Examples:
 ### How to run locally not in the cluster
-`concept-ingester --services-list="alphaville-series-rw-neo4j:8092" --port="8089" --vulcan_addr="http://localhost:8082" --consumer_group_id="alphaville-series" --topic="Concept" --consumer_of fset="smallest" --consumer_queue_id="kafka"
+`concept-ingester --service-authorities-list="localhost:8092" --port="8089" --kafka-proxy-authority="http://localhost:8082" --consumer-group-id="alphaville-series" --topic="Concept" --consumer-offset="smallest" --consumer-queue-id="kafka"
 `
-To run locally against local writers, specify the port each of these writers are running on (the writer address will be resolved to localhost:[specified-port]).
-Override the vulcan-addr parameter to point to the host:port of a kafka-rest-proxy.
+To run locally against local writers just use localhost and the port each writer is running on.
+Override the kafka-authority parameter to point to the host:port of a kafka-rest-proxy.